pgmorales76/prework_301/a_high_level_overview_of_react.md

 ## A React Element is ***NOT*** a DOM Element

-A React element isn't a DOM element UNTIL it's passed through ReactDOM, In React, an element is a JS object
+A React element isn't a DOM element UNTIL it's passed through ReactDOM.
+In React, an element is a native JS object

 ## React is an agnostic ***User Interface (UI)*** Library